marvinobig/marvinobig.github.io/src/posts/en/learning-german.md

 4. The script generates a CSV file in the **/translations** folder.
 5. I import the CSV into Anki for regular review.

-This workflow has dramatically improved my ability to retain new German words.
+This workflow has dramatically improved my ability to acquire new German words.
 Give it a try if you’re also learning a new language!